tranngonguyettu/FNP_Sales_Analysis/README.md

 <img width="696" height="367" alt="Image" src="https://github.com/user-attachments/assets/9cf89692-2043-48a8-91cb-3fd4f4c527b1" />

-Three categories, including Sweets, Colors, and Soft Toys, drive the majority of FNP’s revenue across occasions..
-Based on product performance classification, most top-selling products are classified as 'hero product' or 'profit generator'.
+ - Sweets, Colors, and Soft Toys, drive the majority of FNP’s revenue across occasions.
+ - Based on product performance classification, most top-selling products are classified as 'hero product' or 'profit generator'.
 These products represent the core revenue drivers of the business.
-In contrast, 'underperforming' products contribute little revenue and may decline category performance.
+ - 'Underperforming' products contribute little revenue and may decline category performance.
 This suggests an opportunity to optimize the product mix through promotion, cross-selling, or product reduction rather than expanding the assortment.

 ## Customer behaviours 🛍️
-Customer metrics indicates strong retention: over 64% of customers place more than 10 orders, and 45.85% of total revenue comes from high-value customers.
+- Customer metrics indicates strong retention:
+   - over 64% of customers place more than 10 orders
+   - 45.85% of total revenue comes from high-value customers.
   This shows the business relies significantly on repeat purchasing.
-Although customer engagement is strong, 38% of customers have not purchased in over 50 days, suggesting potential churn despite overall frequency.
+- 38% of customers have not purchased in over 50 days, suggesting potential churn despite overall frequency.
 Retention strategies (reminder, personalised offers) should target inactive customers to improve their retention and sales stability

-Dashboard filtering reveals distinct purchasing behaviors by gender.
-While consistent and increasing weekend purchasing is observed in female customers, male shopping activity fluctuate and gradually decrease over time.
-Additionally, revenue distribution across cities also varies by gender, suggesting demographic-driven demand differences rather than uniform purchasing behavior across regions.
+- Dashboard filtering reveals distinct purchasing behaviors by gender.
+  	- Female: consistent and increasing weekend purchasing
+  	- Male: their shopping activity fluctuate and gradually decrease over time.
+- Revenue distribution across cities also varies by gender, suggesting demographic-driven demand differences rather than uniform purchasing behavior across regions.
 For example, marketing campaigns targetting for both genders could improve the sales performance and customer demands across locations.

 ### Female
 <img width="1433" height="610" alt="Image" src="https://github.com/user-attachments/assets/f134b51a-2d9d-4a64-a7c8-f87b017b8f3c" />